Why Can’t We Have a Baby? Celiac Disease and Conception

 Marisa and Doug decided to press on with IVF at another fertility clinic—their fifth—and they also began researching the possibility of using a gestational carrier to carry their donor egg and donor sperm.
 (A gestational carrier is a woman who carries a baby not genetically her own.)
 In addition, they signed up with three adoption agencies.
 Then a phone call came that changed everything.

-Marisa’s sister had just seen an episode of The Dr. Oz Show which featured celiac advocate and The View co-host Elisabeth Hasselbeck.
+Marisa’s sister had just seen an episode of The Dr. Oz Show that featured celiac advocate and The View co-host Elisabeth Hasselbeck.
 Hasselbeck, now a mother of three, spoke about her struggle with infertility prior to being diagnosed with celiac disease.

 “You’ve tried everything,” Marisa’s sister said, encouraging her to get tested.
 “What’s one more blood test?”